 GPRS uses Internet-style packet based technology.
-It lets you be permanently connected to the mobile Internet, but only uses the radio link for the duration of time that it transfers data.
+It allows users to be permanently connected to the mobile Internet, but only uses the radio link for the duration of time that it transfers data.
 GPRS offers the user the speed needed for satisfactory mobile Internet usability.
-The T300/ T302 supports GPRS 3+1.
+Support is provided for GPRS 3+1.